 Our donations form can be downloaded from here.

-Leaving a legacy to St Mary’s is the greatest gift you can offer the school.
-It offers a testimony to your profound affection and support for the school and its future.
+Leaving a legacy to is the greatest gift you can offer the school.
+It is a testimony to your profound affection and support for St Mary’s and its future.

 St Mary’s School, Shaftesbury is a charity (292845), so any gift you make can be tax-efficient and the school can benefit from considerable Gift Aid if you are a UK tax payer.
 We are able to claim back the basic rate of tax paid on all donations if you sign a Gift Aid declaration.
 The School will receive 25p for every £1 that you give without costing you anything.